runatlantis/atlantis/runatlantis.io/docs/post-workflow-hooks.md

 # Post Workflow Hooks

 Post workflow hooks can be defined to run scripts after default or custom workflows are executed.
-Pre workflow hooks differ from [custom workflows](custom-workflows.html#custom-run-command) in that they are ran outside of Atlantis commands.
+Post workflow hooks differ from [custom workflows](custom-workflows.html#custom-run-command) in that they are run outside of Atlantis commands.
 Which means they do not surface their output back to the PR as a comment.

 [[toc]]